WamdamProject/WaMDaM_Wizard/README.md

 # WaMDaM_Wizard
 WaMDaM Wizard is a desktop data loader from a spreadsheet template to a SQLite database.
 The SQLite database is built based on a data model called WaMDaM.
-The data model is designed to organzie and integrate different water management datasets.
+The data model is designed to organize and integrate different water management datasets.
 Here is the schema that the Wizard works within: [WaMDaM Schema](https://wamdamproject.github.io/WaMDaM_Information_Model/diagrams/01_WaMDaM.html)
 The Wizard is built using Python 2.7 and the [wxPython](https://www.wxpython.org/) GUI library with the help of [wxFormBuilder](https://github.com/wxFormBuilder/wxFormBuilder).